 The next biggest milestone within the gambling industry didn’t come until 2001.
 But, instead of chasing betting companies about safe gambling, it was now to do with money, money that the government wanted and were duly owed.

 The taxing for bookmakers worked out at around 9p for every £1 wagered.
-But, companies found a loop hole in the system that meant they could move off shore and pay no tax whilst still providing operations for the UK market.
+But, companies found a loop hole in the system that meant they could move off-shore and pay no tax whilst still providing operations for the UK market.
 Victor Chandler, now known as BetVictor, were the first of a fleet of bookies that made the switch in the late 1990’s.

-This sent alarm bells ringing for parliament and in fear of more bookmakers doing the same and the government missing out millions in tax, they instead allowed punters to have tax free winnings and charged the bookies a set 15% tax on gross profits.
+This sent alarm bells ringing to parliament and in fear of more bookmakers doing the same and the government missing out millions in tax, they instead allowed punters to have tax free winnings and charged the bookies a set 15% tax on gross profits.

-The online era made this rule difficult to enforce once again, with many setting up aboard and merely offering online services from countries such as Malta and Gibraltar, with massively reduced tax rates.
+The online era made this rule difficult to enforce once again, with many setting up abroad and merely offering online services from countries such as Malta and Gibraltar, with massively reduced tax rates.
 But, in 2014 the government once again fought back, ensuing that any bookmaker or gambling site offering services to UK punters would be liable to pay UK tax rates.

 2005 Gambling Act